subspacedboy/tartarus/docs/docs/building_the_lock.md

 ![Servo wiring with flipped wires](images/9.png)`

 Mount the horn at 6 as if it were a clock.
 Connect power back to the ESP32-S3 and make sure the servo starts at 6.
-Toggle the lock on the second screen (by pressing D1, the middle button).
+Toggle the lock on the second screen (D2 to change screen and then by pressing D1, the middle button).
 It should freely rotate to a 3 o'clock position and back.
 If it does, use the small-sized screw and mount the horn permanently.
 Try not to rotate the horn while tightening.